SoopaPriza/FSND/projects/02_trivia_api/starter/backend/README.md

 This README is missing documentation of your endpoints.
 Below is an example for your endpoint to get all categories.
 Please use it as a reference for creating your documentation and resubmit your code.

 Endpoints
+GET '/categories'
-GET '/api/v1.0/categories'
+GET '/categories/<int:id>/questions'
-GET ...
+GET '/questions'
+POST '/questions'
-POST ...
+POST '/quizzes'
-DELETE ...
+DELETE '/questions/<int:question_id>'

-GET '/api/v1.0/categories'
+GET '/categories'
 - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
 - Request Arguments: None
-- Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.
+- Returns: An object with a single key, categories, that contains an object of id: category_string key:value pairs.
 {'1' : "Science",
 '2' : "Art",
 '3' : "Geography",
 '4' : "History",
 '5' : "Entertainment",
 '6' : "Sports"}

+GET '/categories/<int:id>/questions'
+- Fetches a dictionary of questions where the input is the category id
+- Request Arguments: int:id
+- Returns: A dictionary of questions and answers

+GET '/questions'
+- Fetches a dictionary of questions where keys are the ids
+- Request Arguments: None
+- Returns: A dictionary of questions and answers

+POST '/questions'
+- Fetches a dictionary of questions where the argument is the (optional) search term
+- Request Arguments: searchTerm (optional)
+- Returns: A dictionary of questions and answers

+POST '/quizzes'
+- Fetches a question where the key is the id, and the argument is previousQuestions
+- Request Arguments: previousQuestions
+- Returns: A question and answer

+DELETE '/questions/<int:question_id>'
+- Deletes a question where the key is the id
+- Request Arguments: int:question_id
+- Doesn't return anything

 ```